Puff Pastry Apple Strudel: Quick and Easy

 My love affair with apple strudel began during a vacation to Bavaria, where I tasted an authentic German apple strudel for the first time.
 The flavors mesmerized me, but as a busy mom, traditional baking methods were not practical.

-- Baking Apples: Choose from Granny Smith, Golden Delicious, Ginger Gold, Gala, Honey Crisp, or Jonagold.
+- Apple: For this recipe, opt for baking apples such as Granny Smith, Golden Delicious, Ginger Gold, Gala, Honey Crisp, or Jonagold for the best results

 - Store-bought Frozen Puff Pastry: Allow 40-50 minutes for thawing at room temperature.